Seeking answers about your furry friend? There’s a good chance we’ve seen that question before. If not, you can ask our experts.

 Is wet food or dry food better for cats?"

-Overfeeding (too many calories!) not wet food, leads to obesity.
-Figure out how many calories (including any calories from treats, people foods, and wet food) your cat is allowed to eat in a day (ask your vet to help!), measure dry food using a gram scale, and don’t feed more calories than your cat needs to maintain a healthy weight.
+Overfeeding, not wet food, leads to obesity.
+First, figure out how many calories your cat is allowed to eat in a day, including any calories from treats, people foods, and wet food.
+Your vet can help you!
+Next, measure dry food using a gram scale.
+Finally, don’t feed more calories than your cat needs to maintain a healthy weight.

 Whether it’s wet or dry, the most important consideration is that each pet receives the nutrition that meets their needs.
-The format of the formula can offer additional benefits such as palatability, dental, urinary, or appetite satisfaction, so each pet’s needs should be considered individually.
+The format of the formula can offer additional benefits such as palatability, dental benefits, urinary benefits, or appetite satisfaction, so each pet’s needs should be considered individually.
 Your vet can perform a nutritional assessment to determine your cat’s needs!

 Why does my cat dig around his food bowl?"